 33. These are short courses which come after a foundation degree has been completed, but before the final year of an honours degree course.
 They are not an integrated part of the course from which they are bridging.
 Progression is assured from successful completion of a foundation degree bridging course to the final year of an honours degree.
-For the purposes of HESES, such a course is counted as a separate year of instance and is returned as part-time with an FTE of 0.3.
+For the purposes of HESES, such a course is counted as a separate year of engagement and is returned as part-time.
 If the bridging course spans two academic years, it should be recorded in the academic year in which the bridging course ends.